thelifeandtimes/personalservurbit/maintenance.md

 4. Uncompress the tarball with the command `tar -xzvf sampel-palnet.tar.gz`
 5. Run your urbit worker process using `./urbit-worker meld sampel-palnet`
 6. Delete the old, unmelded tarball by running `rm -rf sampel-palnet.tar.gz`
-7. Recreate a tarball of your newly melded peir with the command `tar -czvf sampel-palnet.tar.gz /path/to/pier`
+7. Recreate a tarball of your newly melded pier with the command `tar -czvf sampel-palnet.tar.gz /path/to/pier`

 ## While ssh'd into your VPS
 8. Delete your old, unmelded pier by running `rm -rf sampel-palnet` in your urbit directory.